MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/career-site.md

 Career site managements
 -----------------------

-To set the values for the below items, sign in to Attract as an administrator, select **Admin center** on the **Settings** menu (the gear symbol), and then select the **Company information** tab.
+To set the values for the following items, sign in to Attract as an administrator, select **Admin center** on the **Settings** menu (the gear symbol), and then select the **Company information** tab.

--   **Organization name:** The organization name appears on the navigation bar at the top of the career site.
+-   **Organization name** - The organization name appears on the navigation bar at the top of the career site.
 By selecting the organization name, candidates go to a page that lists all open jobs.

--   **Organization logo:** An image of the organization's logo appears in the upper left of the career site.
+-   **Organization logo** - An image of the organization's logo appears in the upper left of the career site.
 By selecting the logo image, candidates go to a page that lists all open jobs.